morethanmin/morethan-log/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: feature
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: '✨ feature'
+labels: "✨ feature"
-assignees: ''
+assignees: ""
 ---

 ## **Overview**